10 Tips for Getting Back into a Fitness Routine

 3. Set Realistic Goals

-It’s important that you set a goal that will take some effort to achieve, but is actually do-able considering your abilities and time constraints.
-“Make sure it’s extremely reasonable for you, otherwise you’ll just end up feeling like you failed,” says Jonathan Slater.
+It’s important that you set a realistic goal when you are getting back into working out.
+Your fitness goals will take some effort to achieve, but should be doable in the long run!
+“Make sure it’s (your fitness goals) extremely reasonable for you, otherwise you’ll just end up feeling like you failed,” says Jonathan Slater.
 For example, Jeff Urban recommends committing to get to the gym twice per week for the first month, rather than aiming for four to five times per week.
 Once you are consistently working out twice per week, add another day.
 “If you make sure you have reasonable expectations, you will be quicker to adapt to changes without guilt or shame and keep rolling with your fitness journey,” says Ellen Berry.

 4. Recognize Potential Setbacks

 Too often, life gets in the way of our workouts and we prioritize other areas above exercise.
-If you plan ahead of time, though, you can recognize and eliminate some things that might prevent you from getting back in a consistent routine.
+So when you get back into a regular work out routine, you need to be aware of distractions, and set aside specific time for focused training.
 Abby Johnston recommends packing your gym bag the night before and spending some time to prep a healthy meal or snack if you go to the gym after work.
 Do you have a hard time waking up for morning workouts?
 Sleep in your gym clothes.
 Do you plan to workout but lose motivation before the end of the day?
 Sign yourself up for a class so you’re committed.

-Your muscles will likely be sore after a workout since they are not accustomed to the activity.
-Don’t skip your warm up or cool down, as they are important for helping prevent injury.
+Your muscles will likely be sore after a workout since they are not accustomed to the activity of a workout.
+Don’t skip your warm up or cool down, as this is a crucial part of your workout routine.
 As Shelly Miller says, “You want to fix your body, not break it!”

 7. Fuel Your Body Properly

 With added activity, you may notice that you’re hungrier.
-Be sure to adjust your diet accordingly to ensure your body is getting the nutrients it needs.
+Be sure to adjust your diet accordingly to ensure your body is getting the nutrients it needs once you’ve started a new workout routine.
 Registered Dietitian Margaret Moses recommends making sure you consume enough carbohydrates, as they are your main source of energy, and protein to help repair any damage to muscles.

 8. Do Things You Enjoy